open-edge-insights/eii-core/CONTRIBUTING.md

    the commit message and do a `git push -f origin <branch_name>` to forcely push your changes.
 This is needed as we want to maintain a single commit.

-### Minimum requirements for a MR
+### Minimum requirements for a PR

-The following are the minimal requirements that every MR should meet.
+The following are the minimal requirements that every PR should meet.

-- **Pass Continuous Integration (pre-merge build)**: Every MR has to pass our CI.
-Below are the scripts in [CITests repo](https://gitlab.devtools.intel.com/Indu/IEdgeInsights/CITests?nav_source=navbar) that would be invoked by the pre-merge build:
+- **Pass Continuous Integration (pre-merge build)**: Every PR has to pass our CI
-  1. `pre_recieve_hook.sh` - does linting for changed go and python files w.r.t latest master
-  2. `pre_merge_and_nightly_build_script.sh` - builds and runs the pre-merge
-      build
-  3. We are in the process of adding the `pre-merge` testsuite to perform santiy testing

 ### Review Process

 The reviewers may be busy.
-If they take especially long to react, feel free to trigger them by additional comments in the MR thread.
+If they take especially long to react, feel free to trigger them by additional comments in the PR thread.

-It is the job of the developer that posts the MR to rebase the MR on the target branch when the two diverge.
+It is the job of the developer that posts the PR to rebase the PR on the target branch when the two diverge.

 Below are some additional stuff that developers should adhere to: